 Romance scam checker

-Romance Scam Checker: How to Spot and Report It
+Romance Scam Checker: How to Spot a Romance Scam

-Romance scams build emotional trust before asking for money, gift cards, crypto, travel fees, medical help, or account access.
+Learn how to spot romance scams and check a suspicious message before you send money.
+Romance scams build emotional trust first, then ask for money, gift cards, crypto, travel fees, medical help, or account access.
 Some start on dating apps, while others begin through social media DMs or wrong-number texts.

 Free scam check